Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 Thus we have the velocities and the problem is solved. (for more details go to reference [10] Chapter 4.4)

 #### 2.2.2 - Higher Order Polynomials
+Remember how in the 7-6-5-4 interpolating polynomial we used a 7th order polynomial to constraint the jerk, acceleration, velocity and position of two points?
+In theory we can do that with any number of points, but don't do that.
+Theoretically to put these 4 constraints on $n$ points, we'll need a polynomial with $4n$ coefficients (hence a $4n-1$th-order polynomial) and you can make the constraints work.
+But in practice two very important limitations to this:
+* There will be a set number of points, if you solve the system of linear equations for 100 points, you can't use it for 99 points or 101 points.
+* Solving a big system of linear equations is extremely time consuming (for both the programmer and the computer)

+Of course if there is just a few points, that won't be much of problem and it's rather easy to implement.

 #### 2.2.3 - Multi-Point Trapezoidal
 #### 2.2.4 - PSO